These crab facts provide information about the importance of crabs in the marine ecosystem.

 The Giant Japanese Spider Crab (Macrocheira kaempferi) is Earth's biggest crab, whose legs stretch up to 12 feet long from claw to claw2.
 This length is equivalent to the height of a single-story building.

-Despite looking frail, the Japanese Spider Crab can also carry up to 44 pounds.
+Japanese spider crabs can also carry up to 44 pounds despite looking frail.
 It can move quickly across the rocky seafloor, 490 to 980 feet below sea level.
 Moreover, it can go as low as 2,000 feet below the surface.

 The Pea Crab (Pinnotheres pisum) is the tiniest in the world, measuring around a centimeter wide.
 Thanks to its peculiar lifestyle, it can survive in the ocean's vastness thanks to its peculiar lifestyle.